Ledger - Nano X Crypto Hardware Wallet ...

 If you own a Ledger hardware wallet, the company behind it just moved a lot of money around without raising a single dollar of new capital.
 That distinction matters more than it might seem.

-Ledger confirmed it completed a $50 million secondary share sale during Q4 of last year, with the transaction involving an existing early investor selling their stake rather than the company issuing new shares.
-CEO Pascal Gauthier led the deal, according to reporting from Bloomberg confirmed by a Ledger spokesperson.
+Ledger completed a $50 million secondary share sale during Q4 of last year.
+The transaction involved an existing early investor selling their stake rather than the company issuing new shares.
+CEO Pascal Gauthier led the deal.
 No fresh capital entered the company's balance sheet.
 The early backer simply cashed out.

 What a secondary sale actually signals